 After removal of the TMI-2 reactor vessel head the IIF will be placed on the vessel flange and the reactor coolant level will be raised to partially fill the IIF.
-The IIF processing system is designed to provide reactor coolant water processing capability during the time between head removal and plenum removal.
+The IIF processing system is designed to provide reactor coolant water processing capability following head removal and until it is replaced by another processing system.
+Following the removal of the plenum assembly, minor modifications may be made to the IIF processing system; however, the safety aspects of system operations will remain unchanged.
 The need for the IIF processing system is determined based on limited reactor coolant processing capability in the drained down condition and the desire to provide adequate water cleanup capacity to minimize radiation dose rates around the IIF.